MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/security/office-365-security/use-dkim-to-validate-outbound-email.md

       New-DkimSigningConfig -DomainName {Domain for which config is to be created} -KeySize 2048 -Enabled $True
       ```

-   Mantenha-se conectado ao Office 365 para *verificar* a configuração.
+Mantenha-se conectado ao Microsoft 365 para *verificar* a configuração.

 1. Execute o seguinte comando: